olliestanley/autoscout/README.md

 # autoscout
 Football (soccer) scouting via publicly available data.

-**Note on fbref changes**

-fbref has recently modified large swathes of its data.
-While this expands the leagues advanced data is offered for, it removes some metrics previously used by autoscout.
-The package has been updated to work with the new data in general, but some default configs may not work.
-These can be updated easily enough by editing the relevant `.json` files in `config/`.

 ## Usage

 Setup the repository and a virtual environment with requirements: